-25 MINUTES: PERSONAL REFLECTION AND READING PLAN
+25 MINUTES: PERSONAL REFLECTION & READING PLAN

 Before sending the participants into individual time, acknowledge that there is so much more to learn and experience in the Old Testament than what you all have been able to cover.
 In the final section of the Guide, "Digging Deeper," there are exercises on engaging with the Wisdom Literature.
 As they make plans for continuing their exploration of the Old Testament, they may want to consider using some of that material, as well as going back to some of the places they noted for themselves on the bottom of their Selah sheets.
 "Digging Deeper" also has book recommendations and URLs for online resources.
+(Highlight a few, e.g., The Story of God, The Story of Us by Sean Gladding and The Bible Project videos.
+You might also recommend The King Jesus Gospel by Scot McKnight or How God Became King by NT Wright.)

 Instruct the participants to take 25 minutes alone to work through the personal reflection sheet and tool for creating a personalized reading plan.
 Explain to them that the more specific they get, the more lasting the impact of this journey will be on their lives.